gwastro/docker-pycbc-base-el7/README.md

 To build this container, run the commands

 ```
+docker login
 docker build -t pycbc/pycbc-base-el7:latest https://github.com/gwastro/docker-pycbc-base-el7.git
 docker tag pycbc/pycbc-base-el7 pycbc/pycbc-base-el7:v1.7-8cbd1b7
 docker push pycbc/pycbc-base-el7:v1.7-8cbd1b7
 docker push pycbc/pycbc-base-el7:latest
 ```

+PyCBC derives from this container via its [Dockerfile](https://github.com/gwastro/pycbc/blob/master/Dockerfile) so if a new pycbc-base-el7 image is pushed to Docker Hub, then that file needs to be updated to use the new tag.